But if mom isn’t the host, this does not mean she shouldn’t have a say in who is invited, or indeed how many people are invited, to their celebration.

 See Also: How To Throw A Baby Shower On A Budget

 3. Desired Level of Intimacy

 Smaller celebrations with fewer people are naturally more intimate and cozy than a larger gathering.

-So if mom-to-be prefers a more intimate celebration, then you may want to consider reducing the size of the guest list to a number that includes the important people below, but still feels personal and cozy.
+So if mom-to-be prefers a more intimate celebration like I did, then you may want to consider reducing the size of the guest list to a number that includes the important people below, but still feels personal and cozy.

 If on the other hand the guest of honor (mom-to-be) likes bigger, louder and higher-tempo celebrations, then the number of people invited will naturally be larger, and can easily include 30,40 or even 50 people.